3 Managing Backups With ReaR

 ReaR is a disaster recovery tool that you can use on Oracle Linux systems in the local data center.
 ReaR automatically generates a bootable recovery environment and external file backups.

-Scheduling ReaR with Crontab requires little ongoing maintenance.
+You can schedule the creation of ReaR rescue systems by using, for example, a systemd timer, or the Crontab utility.
 You can use ReaR to restore lost user and system files to the original directory locations.

-To find out more about ReaR, see https://relax-and-recover.org/ or the rear(8) manual page.
+To find out more about ReaR, see https://relax-and-recover.org/, and the rear(8) manual page that's available after you have installed ReaR.

 Installing ReaR